TruckMap/challenge-mobile/README.md

 This project is intended to touch a few key technologies that TruckMap uses regularly to help us understand how you think about trade-offs between time, usefulness, and simplicity in a realistic setting.

 We are respectful of your time.
-If we’ve requested you do this challenge we’ll pay **$200 for any submission** in good faith effort, regardless if you’re ultimately hired.
+If we’ve requested you do this challenge, we’ll pay **$200 for any submission** in good faith effort, regardless of whether you’re ultimately hired.

 ## Requirements

-You will build a React Native app that allows users to search through a list of people, puts a selected person result randomly on a map, and displays a simple profile card about them.
+Build a React Native app that allows users to search through a list of people, puts a selected person result randomly on a map, and displays a simple profile card about them.

 ### Product